 This required audit plan is submitted by the Division of Financial Compliance.
-It includes the division's functional work responsibilities, which primarily are reviews of student attendance data, annual financial and compliance reports, fiscal management reviews, and certified public accountant work papers.
+It includes the division's functional work responsibilities, which primarily are reviews of student attendance data, annual financial and compliance reports, fiscal management reviews, certified public accountant work paper reviews, school health and related services, and special allotment reviews.